Edmonton-Public-Library/Metro/README.md

 collections and diverse programs of the Metro Federation libraries.

-# What is the Me Card service?
+# What is the ME Card service?
 ----------------------------

 The Me Card is a web-based service that allows customers with a library